-To protect bone and muscle health, everyone needs vitamin D equivalent to an average daily intake of 10 micrograms states a government commissioned report.
+According to a new report by Public Health England everyone needs vitamin D equivalent to an average daily intake of 10 micrograms.
 This advice is based on the recommendations of the Scientific Advisory Committee on Nutrition (SACN).

 What is vitamin D?